-To ensure that your ad campaign is performing as well as possible, you should really be gathering conversion data.
+Setting up conversion tracking is vital to ensure that your ad campaign is performing as well as possible.
 This means tracking whether your ad is actually leading to the action you want it to, whether that be selling an item, gathering email addresses, or just sending a user to a certain page.

 How to implement such tracking differs depending on who you are advertising with, and what you are advertising, however, some sort of attribution system is a great idea whenever possible.